 We have never played live; we have been strictly a studio group.
 Individually, Jerry has been involved with a variety of things (including hosting kareoke), and Ray plays with a variety of local community bands.

-I have to say that my personal influences and the group's influences are two completely different animals.
-I tend to lean more toward progressive rock, classical, and jazz.
+My personal influences and my songwriting influences are two completely different animals.
+I like to listen to progressive rock, classical, and jazz.
+My favorite artists include Kansas, Boston, and Supertramp.

-The group's influences probably derive more from pop, soft rock, and adult contemporary.
-People who listen to our material might say that we resemble artists such as Toto, Air Supply, Journey, Christopher Cross, Chris DeBurgh, Peter Cetera, and Kenny Loggins.
+My songwriting influences lean more toward pop, soft rock, and adult contemporary.
+People who listen to our material have said that we resemble artists such as Toto, Air Supply, Journey, Christopher Cross, Chris DeBurgh, Peter Cetera, and Kenny Loggins.